archiegoodman2/archiegoodman2/README.md

   2. Autoencoder to reduce dimensionality of input data
   3. Transformer network for time series data classification (2013 European fraud dataset)

+Ideas for future projects:
+  1. upgrade autoencoder to variational autoencoder then potentially GAN
+  2. ConvNet for image recognition - visualize layers with gradient ascent

   📫 How to reach me ... https://www.linkedin.com/in/archie-goodman-a0bb4b1b7/